uc-cdis/gen3-community/.github/ISSUE_TEMPLATE/create-a-feature-request.md

 ---

+DO NOT post any Personally Identifiable Information (PII) in a GitHub Issue.
+This includes IP address and hostnames.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]